 At some point after 1780, Fort Roberdeau was torn down and replaced with crop fields, and much of the fort’s history was forgotten by the surrounding community.
 However, the fort wasn’t entirely forgotten, and the idea of rebuilding it was proposed in the 1930s.
 Ultimately, it would take the country’s bicentennial in 1976 for Fort Roberdeau to rise again.

-Today, forty years after its reconstruction, the fort continues to draw visitors to this rural area to learn about life on the frontier and the role the army played in protecting the country’s natural resources during the Revolutionary War.
+Today, forty years after its reconstruction, the fort (and the nearby Tytoona Cave) continues to draw visitors to this rural area to learn about life on the frontier and the role the army played in protecting the country’s natural resources during the Revolutionary War.
+If you love history, it’s definitely one of the best things to do near Altoona.

 Guides, some in period costumes, take visitors through the recreated Fort Roberdeau.
 Over the 40 years since the fort was reconstructed, much has been learned about how the fort was constructed, and the fort is slowly but surely being made more authentic.